 At left, Irish guard Kyle McAlarney drives to the lane in Notre Dame's 90-45 win over Winston-Salem State Wednesday at the Joyce Center.
 Center, Irish guard Colin Falls looks for a passing lane.
 At right, Irish forward Rob Kurz, who led all scorers with 18 points, elevates over a Rams defender for one of his five field goals.

-Salem

-page 18

-continued from page 20

-pleased with his improvement and where he is mentally.
+Salem continued from page 20 pleased with his improvement and where he is mentally.

 "There isn't a harder worker in our basketball program.'
-As a team, Notre Dame out-rebounded Winston-Salem State 41-19.

-"We knew coming into the game that we had a size advantage," Kurz said.
+As a team, Notre Dame out-rebounded Winston-Salem State 41-19 "We knew coming into the game that we had a size advantage," Kurz said.
 "Our focus was really to get on the glass.
 The Rams, who dropped to 1-9 in their first year in Division I, scored first, but the Irish responded with 10 straight points, including a steal-and-slam by senior guard Russell Carter, to take a commanding early lead.
-Winston-Salem State scored the next four points, but Notre Dame responded with 12 points to go up 22-7 and cruised into halftime leading 46-25.

-The Irish kept their foot on the gas in the second half, extending the lead to 30 with 10 minutes left in the game and outscoring the Rams 44-20 after the break.
+Winston-Salem scored the next four points, but Notre Dame responded with 12 points to go up 22-7 and cruised into halftime leading 46-25.
+The Irish kept their foot on the gas in second the half, extending the lead to 30 with 10 minutes left in the game and outscoring the Rams 44-20 after the break.

-After Lehigh made 56.9 percent of its shots in a 93- 87 loss to Notre Dame Monday, the Irish held the Rams to 30.4 percent shooting from thefield Wednesday, including just 19 percent in the second half.
-"We definitely played pret-ty solid [defense]," Kurz said.
-"We weren't happy with our defensive effort Monday night and we concentrated on rotating better and communicating better on defense in practice.'
-Irish forward Ryan Ayers played 21 minutes Wednesday, "[Tonight] was good for our confidence.
+After Lehigh made 56.9 percent of its shots in a 9387 loss to Notre Dame Monday, the Irish held the Rams to 30.4 percent shooting from the field Wednesday, including just 19 percent in the second half.
+"We definitely played pret-ty solid [defense]," Kurz "We said. weren't happy with our defensive effort Monday night and we concentrated on rotating better and communicating better on defense in practice.'
+Irish forward Ryan Ayers played 21 minutes Wednesday, scoring six grabbing three rebounds, blocking one shot getting and steals. two Brey said he was glad to be able to get some Ayers quality minutes because he wants the sophomore to be a consistent part of a nineman rotation the ninth guy is the one we're trying to figure," Brey said.

-We have to play two

-really good teams

-next week, but I

-think we're a pretty

-good team too."

-Rob Kurz

-Irish forward

-scoring six points, grabbing three rebounds, blocking one shot getting and

-steals. two Brey said he was glad to be able to get Ayers some quality minutes because he wants the sophomore to be a consistent part of a nineman rotation

-"We have a

-this season.

-rotation, but the ninth guy is the one we're trying to figure," Brey said.
 "We need to find our if we have nine or not.
 Notes:

-"We definitely played" pretty solid [defense].
+"We definitely played pretty solid [defense].